polarityio/Elasticsearch/README.md

 Elasticsearch account password (Leave this blank if you are not using Basic Auth via Shield)

+### API Key

+Elasticsearch API Key in Base64 format.
+Leave this blank if you are not using authentication or you are using Basic Auth via X-Pack (i.e., if you have a username and password).

 ### Index for Elasticsearch

 Comma delimited list of Elasticsearch indexes you want searched for results (no spaces between commas)